groundy

 The RTX Spark Bet on Unified Memory for Local LLMs: Where Bandwidth Caps It

 LLM decode is memory-bandwidth-bound, not capacity-bound.
-A 70B model on 128-bit LPDDR5X hits roughly 1 tok/s.
-When evaluating inference hardware, count GB/s, not GB.
+A 70B model on the DGX Spark's 273 GB/s hits roughly 2.7 tok/s.
+Count GB/s, not GB, when sizing inference hardware.

-When Nvidia ships a Grace-Blackwell-class developer inference box with LPDDR5X unified memory, the pitch will sound straightforward: enough memory to fit large language models locally, no cloud subscription required.
+Nvidia shipped the box.
+The DGX Spark, built on the GB10 Grace Blackwell Superchip with 128 GB of LPDDR5X unified memory, started reaching buyers in late 2025, and the pitch is exactly as advertised: enough memory to fit large language models locally, no cloud subscription required.
 But capacity is not the binding constraint for token-generation throughput.
-Autoregressive decode is memory-bandwidth-bound, and the LPDDR5X memory that unified-memory boxes rely on delivers a fraction of the bandwidth of discrete GPU memory.
+Autoregressive decode is memory-bandwidth-bound, and the LPDDR5X memory these unified-memory boxes rely on delivers a fraction of the bandwidth of discrete GPU memory.
 The question is not whether the model fits.
 It is how fast it runs once it does.
+The shipped hardware settled that question: a 70B model decodes at roughly 2.7 tokens per second [Updated June 2026].

 The Pitch: Why Memory Size Gets the Headlines

 Marketing for this class of hardware emphasizes total memory capacity.
-The number that sticks is the gigabyte count, because that is the number that enables the “runs a 70B model locally” claim.
+The number that sticks is the gigabyte count, because that is the number that enables the “runs a 200B model locally” claim.
 Nvidia controls more than 80% of the GPU market for AI training and deployment as of 2025 and became the first company to surpass US$5 trillion in market capitalization in 2025.
-When a vendor with that position ships a developer inference box, the capacity figure dominates the conversation.
+A vendor in that position shipping a desktop inference box guarantees the capacity figure dominates the conversation.
+The 200B claim is true.
+It is also the wrong number to evaluate the box on.

 Capacity enables fitting the model.
 It does not enable fast inference.